Nude on the Moon: Soundtrack

-Nude on the Moon features the original song "I'm Mooning Over You (My Little Moon Doll)" sung by Ralph Young (who also plays a principal role in Wishman's Blaze Starr Goes Nudist under the pseudonym "Russ Martine").
-The lyrics and melody were written by Wishman's niece, Judith Kushner.
+Nude on the Moon features the original song "I'm Mooning Over You (My Little Moon Doll)" sung by Ralph Young (who also plays a principal role in Wishman's Blaze Starr Goes Nudist (1962) under the pseudonym "Russ Martine").
+The lyrics and melody were written by Wishman's niece, Judith J. Kushner.
 According to Wishman, future Tonight Show bandleader Doc Severinsen arranged the orchestration but is not credited.

 Production

-The Moon sequences in the film were shot at Coral Castle in Homestead, Florida.
+The Moon sequences in the film were shot at Coral Castle in Homestead, Florida, acknowledged in the film titles as "With deep appreciation, we wish to thank the management of Coral Castle, Homestead, Florida, for their cooperation in allowing us to use their facilities."

 Critical reception

-In a review for AllMovie, Fred Beldin described the film as "Charming and bubble-headed [and] a good-natured fantasy for bawdy kitsch lovers."
+In The New York Times, Dave Kehr called the film "ineffably odd and inadvertently hilarious."

+In ReFocus: The Films of Doris Wishman, Karen Kohoutek wrote: "This light-hearted fantasy remains a uniquely imaginative project, diverging from the limits of a specific genre to provide a perhaps surprising depth of commentary about social attitudes and romantic negotiations at the time of its filming, in the historic moment when the United States stood on the verge of conquering space travel. ...
+Nude on the Moon displays a concern with the emotional life of its primary female character, and it depicts the man’s emotional maturity as both a literal voyage for him and a reward for the woman’s patience, themes that disrupt interpretations of Wishman targeting her work solely at male spectators."

+In Space Oddities: Women and Outer Space in Popular Film and Culture, 1960–2000, Marie Lathers wrote: "The film is a good example of the strategic use and non-use of clothing in scenes of relations between human males and alien women; the encounter with the Other turns on the dress/not dressed opposition."

 Film critic Glenn Erickson wrote on DVD Talk that the film is "a time capsule of naughty entertainment that will please some viewers and have others hoping their families don't catch them watching it," further describing the film as "a primitive nudist film [with] a rudimentary plot" and "the whole affair resembles a family home movie on LSD."